dotnet/dnceng/Documentation/OnePagers/github-action-inter-branch-merge.md

 This approach will require more time on implementation, however not exluding this right now in case some blockers will be met during the journey of reusing ps script.

 ## Update (13  June 2024)
-In order to provide better UX to onboard and making changes into the configuration module.
+In order to provide better UX to onboard and making changes into the configuration module the modifications were done.
+This will allow to have less ocnfigurations in workflow file in different branches.

 The changes include:
 - Introduce the step to read the configuration from the json file which should be presented in repository.
 - The name and the path of the cofiguration file is configurable